maros/Zway-Rain/README.md

 * multiple binary sensors (eg. a FIB_FGBS-001 with an attached rain sensor)
 * the standard OpenWeather module
-* the WeatherUndergound module from https://github.com/maros/Zway-WeatherUnderground
 * the ForecastIO module from https://github.com/maros/Zway-ForecastIO
 * the WeatherAlert module from https://github.com/maros/Zway-WeatherAlert for rain-related severe weather conditions (light rain will not be reported)
+* the WeatherUndergound module from https://github.com/maros/Zway-WeatherUnderground (no new API keys are available!)

 If one of the sources detects rain, then the rain sensor will be triggered.
 Untriggering after rain stops may have an optional timeout period.